Porlock Hill is the steepest A road in England

 What is Porlock Hill famous for?

-Part of the scenic A39 road, the road is totally paved.
-It features narrow parts and two 180 degree switch backs.
-At 25%, Porlock Hill is reputably the steepest A road in England.
-It’s located west of the village of Porlock in Somerset.
+At 25%, Porlock Hill is reputedly the steepest A road in England.
 It climbs approximately 1,300 ft (400 m) in less than 2 miles (3.2 km) up onto Exmoor.
-This part of the road is very steep hill with gradients of up to 1 in 4 and hairpin bends.
-The climb is simply terrible.
-It’s a real leg breaker.
-The finishing 2kms are at 8% with pitches above 20%.
-In Porlock itself, burning brakes of vehicles that have just descended the hill can often be smelled.
+This part of the road is a very steep hill with gradients of up to 1 in 4 and hairpin bends.
+The climb is challenging, acting as a real leg breaker, with the finishing 2kms at 8%, featuring pitches above 25%.
+In Porlock itself, the burning brakes of vehicles that have just descended the hill can often be smelled.
+The road has two escape lanes along its descent to handle runaway vehicles, and owing to its gradient, numerous accidents have occurred on Porlock Hill.

 When did Porlock Hill open?

 The road opened in 1843.
 The alternative to this leg breaker is to take a toll road.
-Caravans are advised to use the toll road and small vehicles and cyclists can take as an alternative route.
+Caravans are advised to use the toll road, and small vehicles and cyclists can take an alternative route.